 The Bible tells us that Jesus Christ is going to be married.
-Who is the Bride?
+Who is the Bride of Christ?
 When does the marriage supper of the Lamb take place?

 The book of Revelation contains an intriguing vision in which the apostle John heard a great multitude say, “Alleluia!
 For the Lord God Omnipotent reigns!
 Let us be glad and rejoice and give Him glory, for the marriage of the Lamb has come, and His wife has made herself ready” (Revelation 19:6-7).

-Continuing, the passage explains how the Bride will be dressed: “And to her it was granted to be arrayed in fine linen, clean and bright, for the fine linen is the righteous acts of the saints” (verse 8).
+Continuing, Revelation 19:8 explains how the Bride of the Lamb will be dressed: “And to her it was granted to be arrayed in fine linen, clean and bright, for the fine linen is the righteous acts of the saints” (verse 8).
 This short passage concludes with an instruction to John to “write: ‘Blessed are those who are called to the marriage supper of the Lamb!’” (verse 9).